awsdocs/aws-toolkit-vs-code-user-guide/doc_source/eventbridge-schemas.md

 You can use the AWS Toolkit for Visual Studio Code \(VS Code\) to perform various operations on [Amazon EventBridge schemas](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-schemas.html)\.

 ## Prerequisites<a name="eventbridge-schemas-prereq"></a>
-+ Be sure your system meets the the prerequisites specified in [Installing the Toolkit for VS Code](setup-toolkit.md#setup-prereq)\.
++ Be sure your system meets the prerequisites specified in [Installing the Toolkit for VS Code](setup-toolkit.md#setup-prereq)\.
 + The EventBridge schema you want to work with must be available in your AWS account\.
 If it isn't, create or upload it\.
 See [Amazon EventBridge Schemas](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-schemas.html) in the [Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\.
 + Open the [**AWS Explorer**](toolkit-navigation.md#aws-explorer-basic-ui) side bar\.